PaulZC/IridiumSBD/documentation/README.md

 In particular, when powered by a low-power 90 mA max USB supply, the interval between transmit retries should be extended to as much as 60 seconds, compared to 20 for, say, a high-current battery solution.

-(Note: these restrictions do not necessarily apply to the Qwiic Iridium)

 To transparently support these varying power profiles, **IridiumSBD** provides the ability to fine-tune the delay between retries.
 This is done by calling

 ```